SEGaither/cosyn-governance/README.md

 ## Typical use cases

 CoSyn is **framework-agnostic**.
-It is designed to be implemented **under** your existing tools, including (for example):
+It is designed to be implemented **under** existing tools, including (for example):

 * LangChain or LlamaIndex–based pipelines
 * custom multi-agent / orchestrator code
 * GPTs or local LLMs with many specialized personas
 * internal AI “C-Suite” or expert teams

-This repository does **not** provide ready-made integrations or SDKs.

-Instead, it gives you:
+You keep your current tools.

+CoSyn provides:

 * a **constitution** for how agents/personas should behave (v8.4.1), and
 * a **stacked governance specification** for how they should be routed and audited (v9-modular).

-You keep your current tools.
-You implement CoSyn as the governance layer that:

-* constrains behavior,
-* structures persona boundaries, and
-* defines how drift and misuse should be detected and surfaced.
+Because the same constitution can be applied across many personas and deployments, organizations can:

+* run multiple AI roles or agents with **consistent governance**,
+* detect and surface drift using a shared protocol stack,
+* and align internal teams, vendors, or business units on **one written rulebook** instead of ad-hoc, tool-specific behavior.

 ---